 Core aeration, hollow tining the lawn

 Core aeration (hollow tining) is a lawn aeration technique that physically removes small cores or plugs from the lawn, to create a healthier environment for grass growth.

 Core aeration is also called hollow tine aeration.
-Small hollow metal tubes are punched into the lawn surface with the cores being ejected from the soil onto the surface of the
+Small hollow metal tubes are punched into the lawn surface with the cores being ejected from the soil onto the surface of the lawn.

 Types of core aeration machinery